machal/cssmine-content/content/flexbox-reference.md

     properties such as `display: block`, `inline` or `inline-block` to the parent element or its children.
 Nor can we apply `float`, `clear` or `vertical-align`.
-To be precise, we can apply these properties, however they will not have any effect when the website is displayed in a browser without flexbox support.
+To be precise, we can apply these properties, however they will not have any effect when the website is displayed in a browser with flexbox support.
 But it is useful when creating fallbacks for older browsers.
 2. In relation to the previous point, `margins` of adjacent items will not be